wk275/qbtools-V3/README.md

 qbusmqtt is a docker image for the Qbus mqtt gateway. (for details about the default qbusmqttgw installation see https://github.com/QbusKoen/QbusMqtt-installer)

 - ### <a href="https://hub.docker.com/r/wk275/qbtools">wk275/qbtools</a>
-qbTools is the interface between Qbus devices, Homeassistant devices, InfluxDB/Grafana statistics and http devices like Shelly.
+qbTools is the interface between Qbus devices, Homeassistant devices, InfluxDB/Grafana statistics and http/mqtt devices like Shelly.

   #### qbtools features:
   - Create Home assistant entities: